iharshmehta/SpendWise/README.md

 # SpendWise

-Get your spends and splits at the one place !
+Get your expenses and splits at the one place !